 How she crafts her iconic beachy spaces at home and at work.

 We may earn revenue from the products available on this page and participate in affiliate programs.

-dreamed of opening a daytime hangout.
-After finding a sun-drenched corner space in Nolita, she got to work whitewashing the wood walls, bringing in bright accents like lemon-colored bar stools, and developing a menu of heritage juices and vegan-leaning dishes.
+In 2013—with New York City cocktail gems Apotheke and Pulqueria under her belt—restaurateur and interior designer Heather Tierney dreamed of opening a daytime hangout.
+After finding a sun-drenched corner space in Nolita, she got to work whitewashing the wood walls, bringing in bright accents like lemon-colored barstools, and developing a menu of heritage juices and vegan-leaning dishes.

-With fruits and veggies on the chopping block, the name Butcher’s Daughter felt apt.
+With fruits and veggies on the chopping block, the name The Butcher’s Daughter felt apt.
 Rather than sausages and shanks hanging from above, she strung up fresh greenery, creating a distinctly California vibe.
-So opening a sister location in Venice Beach last year was a natural next step.
+So opening a sister location in Venice Beach was a natural next step.

 Being in one of Tierney’s spaces is all about lounging.
 “Adding pillows, preferably ones filled with down or a down alternative, is essential for making a room comfy,” she says.
 “You want to have several areas you can just fall into.”
 In the living room, that means a traditional Indian charpai wedding bed covered in throw pillows, and on the porch, a circular rattan chair layered with striped cotton blankets.

 “I like to style the greenery and plants differently to suit the mood of each space,” explains Tierney, who has such a thing for plants that Mathews had to hold an intervention when she brought home one too many of her little green friends.
 “For more of a bohemian/desert look, I like cactus.
 Flowing succulents add a feminine feeling to a room that may seem cold without them.”